The Frank Doezema Family History

 “pull.”
 Annette graduated from Fenger High School in Roseland (Chicago

-enrolled in the teacher-training course at the Illinois Normal School.
-Two
+in the teacher-training course at the Illinois Normal School.
+Two photos exist

-photos exist of Annette standing proudly with her second and third grade
+of Annette standing proudly with her second and third grade classes at Roseland

 sisters held various jobs.
 Agnes was a seamstress for the Freedman Clothing